-Scooters are made to handle outdoor conditions like a standard vehicle, so it’s safe to ride them when raining.
-However, leaving a motor scooter or moped simply left outside daily (particularly when not ridden regularly) will lead to mechanical issues and likely ruin it cosmetically over time.
+Scooters are made to handle outdoor conditions like a standard vehicle, so it’s safe to ride them in the rain.
+However, leaving a motor scooter or moped simply left outside daily (particularly when not ridden regularly) can lead to long term issues and likely ruin it cosmetically over time.

 Although outdoor conditions will not damage the cosmetics of your scooter, it is essential to know that sometimes riding in harsh weather conditions might be risky.